sqlzack/eh-adx-adls-analytics/README.md

-# Azure Synapse Data Explorer - Simple Lamda Architecture
+# Azure Data Explorer - Simple Lamda Architecture

 ## Repository Summary
-This project is meant to demonstrate how Azure Data Explorer (ADX) can be used to continuously ingest a Azure Event Hubs stream to a raw table, a cleaned table, and finally to partitioned Parquet files on Azure Data Lake Storage.
+This Proof of Concept is meant to demonstrate how Azure Data Explorer (ADX) can be used to continuously ingest a Azure Event Hubs stream to a raw table, a cleaned table, and finally to partitioned Parquet files on Azure Data Lake Storage.
 The idea behind this concept is this will give you a hot path in the ADX clean table and a cool path (and archive!) in the partitioned Parquet files.

 ## Pre-requisites
 1) A sandbox Azure Resource Group where the deploying user has Contributor access.
 [More Info Here](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview#role-assignments)